nicwest/site/content/posts/fear-of-shipping.md

 Sadly sending something out the door without issue doesn't appear to heal these wounds particularly well.
-The painful memories of when it all went wrong build up like scar tissue.
-Each one adding another layer to my paranoia related to deploying code.
+The painful memories of when it all went wrong hang around in the back of my mind.
+They build up like scar tissue.
+Each one adding another layer to my paranoia related to shipping things.
+As I ship more stuff, more stuff breaks and my paranoia grows linearly.

-I get together with other developers and we exchange war stories.
-Each cock up explained to one another in detail, warnings against use of a technology or practice, fables for the next person not to follow in their footsteps.
+I get together with other people and we exchange war stories.
+Each of their cock ups explained in detail, each a fable warning me not to follow in their footsteps.
 Their scars somehow become my scars, and my paranoia is no longer increasing linearly, it's compounding with each new developer I talk to.

-Safety nets? -> Employers? -> Industry? -> ???
+I meticulously read my teams work looking for an angle that was not well considered.
+I test and retest again.
+We hire dedicated QA staff to hunt for unseen errors and monitor and split test and measure results.
+When a problem is found we trigger an urgent rollback and all our work is undone in an instant.